BCI-Innovation/biometricscloud-apidocs-hugo/content/api/api-16-document-request/index.md

 * Please note the "file_url" will only be valid for 15 minutes and will expiry to become unavailable - you will need to call the retrieve endpoint to get a new "file_url".
 * To give a sample document, please checkout [this URL](https://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/FormDetail?OpenForm&ACT=RDR&TAB=PROFILE&ENV=WWE&NO=014-4297-82).
+* To generate base64 string from a file for testing, [try this link](https://base64.guru/converter/encode/file).

 # **List Document Requests**
 ##### Description